saintzaw/tp/docs/DeveloperGuide.md

 4. The `findModuleByType()` method retrieves all the modules that are of the corresponding user-specified module type while the `trackModules()` method tracks the number of modular credits of this module type that have been planned.
-5. The `trackModules()` method also calls upon the `printModuleTypeRequirements()` method within the `Print` class to print a message to user that about their graduation requirements.
+5. The `trackModules()` method also calls upon the `printModuleTypeRequirements()` method within the `Print` class to print a message to user about their graduation requirements.

 <div style="page-break-after: always;"></div>